 Made famous by the godmothers of classic fairy tales, the mother archetype represents a supportive, nurturing presence in the hero’s life.
 They won’t always be a literal mother (although they can be); they don’t even necessarily need to be female.
 The mother character is strong and wise, but they differ from the mentor figure in that they don’t give the hero the tools they need to move forward on their journey; rather, they give the hero a safe place to come home to, a place to heal.

 Depending on where the hero is on their journey, there may be more than one character filling this role.
 Aunt May from “Spider-man” and Nokomis from The Song of Hiawatha are examples of mother archetypes.

 8. The Everyman

 The everyman character is a projection of the reader.
 They’re an utterly normal person thrown into remarkable circumstances, and they adapt to the situation in much the same way that any one of us would.
 They usually say what they’re thinking and call things out that don’t make sense, and their normality might make them an outsider in a world where very un-normal things are happening.
 This archetype functions to bring some perspective to the story and make the plot more relatable to us as readers.

-The everyman might be an unwilling hero, or they might be a sidekick or other supporting character that acts as a link between the hero and the reader.
+The everyman might be an unwilling hero, or they might be a sidekick or other supporting character that acts as a link between the main character and the reader.